afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

 ## Indiana

-**Tiny House Friendly:**
+**Tiny House Friendly: 6/10**

 * The state of Indiana allows counties to establish specific building codes.
 * Tiny house regulations and codes may vary by city, town, or county.
-* _Important to note: _They specifically exclude codes that apply to private homes built by the individuals and used for their own occupancy--also known as the Log Cabin Rule.
+* _Important to note:_ They specifically exclude codes that apply to private homes built by the individuals and used for their own occupancy--also known as the Log Cabin Rule.
 * Log Cabin Rule does not protect tiny houses on wheels.
 * Locations to consider asking local zoning offices about tiny houses:
   * Indianapolis